simonneutert/Joda/README.md

 ## Run

+Your Java version should be pinned to `11.x` as this is what the CI is running on.
+MacOS checks for JRuby run on Java v8.

 if one of you gets this going on another OS, please submit a PR with some handy notes ✌️

 ### Docker